 The following year, in 2002, Rev. Howlett and Rev. Clark helped to create “Bethlehem Live”, an outdoor re-enactment of the Christmas story featuring a stable with live sheep, goats and a llama, with most of congregation acting as citizens of Bethlehem (as well as tax collectors, shepherds, angels and magi).
 Over 500 members of the community came to visit Tansley that night, and the production was repeated the following Christmas.

-Jane Walmsley became the first Music Director and she was followed by Leslie Polci.
+Elaine Longland was the first Music Director followed by Jane Walmsley and then Leslie Polci.
 When Leslie stepped down as music director in 2005 Michael Mulrooney, a former St. Michaels’ choirboy, and a talented pianist who had worked in the orchestras of most of the big musicals in Toronto became the Music Director.

 In 2008, the congregation made the difficult decision to officially reduce the ministry staff to only one full-time minister for the first time in Tansley’s history.
 Both Rev. Clark and Rev. Prince chose to leave at the juncture, and the congregation called Rev. Stephen Huntley to serve as Tansley’s full-time minister, beginning May 1, 2009.